luis-mueller/luis-mueller.github.io/index.markdown

 <img style="border: 1px solid black; border-radius: 50%; width: 30%" align="right" src="images/me.png"/>

-I'm Luis, a second year PhD student at RWTH Aachen University under the supervision of [Christopher Morris](https://chrsmrrs.github.io/).
+I'm Luis, a third year PhD student at RWTH Aachen University under the supervision of [Christopher Morris](https://chrsmrrs.github.io/).

 I'm interested in studying the capabilities and limitations of general-purpose machine learning architectures in the context of graph learning.
 My current research focus is on deriving a principled understanding of graph transformers and their potential benefits over GNNs.